Namiri Plains, Serengeti, Tanzania (Day 1 and 2)

 Since it was getting close to 6pm and light was fading fast, we drove to the Namiri Plains lodge that I’m now staying at.
 It was time to meet the staff, unpack, and change into clean clothes for dinner.

-What a beautiful place it is – great staff, yummy food and well designed “tents” with a comfy bed that I fell asleep on in about 3 minutes, dreaming of what I’d seen.
+What a beautiful place this is – great staff, yummy food and well designed “tents” with a comfy bed that I fell asleep on in about 3 minutes, dreaming of what I’d seen.

 Day 2 Serengeti: Cheetah and Lions!